Non R-covered Anosov flows in hyperbolic 3-manifolds are quasigeodesic: The case with no transverse intersections

 We conclude that $B$ is compact.
+Also it has no boundary, so it is a closed surface.
 In addition $B$ has an induced one dimensional foliation given by $\ls \cap B$.
 Since $B$ is obviously two sided and $M$ is orientable, it follows that $B$ is a two dimensional torus.
-Notice also that the set of ``cusp" points in $B$ is locally one dimensional by the above arguments.
-The arguments also show that any such cusp curve cannot accumulate anywhere in $B$, hence the set of cusp curves is a finite set of closed curves in $B$.
-In addition any such cusp curve is transverse to $\ls$, so it is $\pi_1$ injective in $M$, and hence in $B$ as well.
+Notice also that the set of ``corner" points in $B$ is locally one dimensional by the above arguments.
+The arguments above imply that any point in $B$, be it a regular point or a corner point, has a neigbhorhood either with no corner points, or a neighborhood with a single corner curve.
+It follows that corner curves cannot accumulate anywhere in $B$, hence the set of corner curves is a finite set of closed curves in $B$.
+In addition any such corner curve is transverse to $\ls$, so it is $\pi_1$ injective in $M$, and hence in $B$ as well.

+A point in $B$ is $\eps$ near one or two leaves of $\ls$: these leaves are tracked by the point.
+One can only change the tracking leaf if one crosses a corner curve.
+Hence there are only finitely many tracking leaves in the boundary.
+But also every leaf in the boundary is tracked, so the boundary of the complementary region is made up of finitely many leaves of $\ls$.

-If $B$ has no cusp points then $B$ will $\eps$ track a single leaf $L$ of $\ls$.
+If $B$ has no corner points then $B$ will $\eps$ track a single leaf $L$ of $\ls$.
 It follows that $L$ is also a torus, and it is isotopic to $B$.
-But then $L$ would be compressible, contradicting the fact that leaves of $\lam$ are incompressible.
-The last fact is because leaves of $\wl$ are planes in $\mt$.
-Fix $\mu$ one such cusp curve.
+But as $M$ is atoroidal, this would imply that $L$ is compressible, contradicting the fact that leaves of $\lam$ are incompressible.

+Since there are corner curves, we pick one and denote it by $\mu$, which we stress is a closed curve.

-So far we have not used that $M$ is atoroidal, which will now be used.
-If $M$ is atoroidal and $B$ is an embedded torus in $M$, then either $B$ bounds a solid torus, or $B$ is contained in a three ball.
-The first option is impossible because of the following.
-Then $\mu$ (the cusp curve above) is closed and it is transverse to $\ls$.
+Again because $M$ is atoroidal, and $B$ is an embedded torus in $M$, then either $B$ bounds a solid torus, or $B$ is contained in a three ball.
+The second option is impossible because of the following.
+The curve $\mu$ (the corner curve above) is closed and it is transverse to $\ls$.
 By Novikov's theorem $\mu$ cannot be null homotopic, hence cannot be contained in a closed ball.
 Hence $B$ bounds a solid torus $V$ in $M$.

-.05in The non empty set of cusp curves in $B$ forms a finite set of closed curves which are not null homotopic in $B$, and are pairwise isotopic.
+.05in The non empty set of corner curves in $B$ forms a finite set of closed curves which are not null homotopic in $B$, and are pairwise isotopic in $B$ because they are disjoint, not null homotopic, and $B$ is a torus..
 Let $\U$ be the one dimensional foliation in $B$ obtained by intersecting $B$ with leaves of $\ls$.
 We want to show that this is a foliation by closed curves in $B$, each of which bounds a disk in $V$ and bounds a disk in the respective leaf of $\ls$ containing it.